google/WebFundamentals/src/content/en/updates/2016/07/autoplay.md

 }
 </style>

 Muted autoplay for video is supported by Chrome for Android as of version 53.
-Playback will start automatically for a video element once it comes into view if both `autoplay` and `muted` are set, and playback of muted videos can be [initiated progamatically with `play()`](/web/updates/2016/03/play-returns-promise).
+Playback will start automatically for a video element once it comes into view if both `autoplay` and `muted` are set, and playback of muted videos can be [initiated pragmatically with `play()`](/web/updates/2016/03/play-returns-promise).
 Previously, playback on mobile had to be initiated by a user gesture, regardless of the muted state.

     <video autoplay muted>